alpine8/btc-w/README.md

 # btc-wallet-generator
-# a basic CLI Bitcoin wallet generator and balance checker
+# a basic Bitcoin wallet generator and balance checker
 # built with ChatGPT4